1ong1evi/1ong1evi/README.md

 - 👋 Hi, I’m Levi Long
-- 🌱 I’m currently learning Javascript, C, and Python
+- 🌱 I’m currently learning Python with some focus on C/JavaScript
 - 📫 Reach me @1evi1ong on twitter